 edges is a sequence of one-dimensional arrays, each containing strictly increasing bin edges.
-If edges' subarrays are not increasing or any of them has length less than 2, LenaValueError is raised.

-Histogram bins by default are initialized with initial\value.
-It can be any object, which supports addition of a weight during fill (but that is not necessary if you don't plan to fill the histogram).
-If the initial\value is compound and requires special copying, create initial bins yourself (see init\bins()).
+Histogram's bins by default are initialized with initial_value.
+It can be any object that supports addition with weight during fill (but that is not necessary if you don't plan to fill the histogram).
+If the initial_value is compound and requires special copying, create initial bins yourself (see init_bins()).

-Histogram may be created from existing bins and edges.
-In this case a simple check of the shape of bins is done.
-If that is incorrect, LenaValueError is raised.
+A histogram can be created from existing bins and edges.
+In this case a simple check of the shape of bins is done (raising LenaValueError if failed).